Trusted-AI/adversarial-robustness-toolbox/notebooks/README.md

 Attack (Boundary) attack.
 This is a black-box attack which only requires class predictions.

-[attack_decision_tree.ipynb](attack_decision_tree.ipynb) shows how to compute adversarial examples on decision trees (Papernot et al. https://arxiv.org/abs/1605.07277).
+[attack_decision_tree.ipynb](attack_decision_tree.ipynb) shows how to compute adversarial examples on decision trees ([Papernot et al., 2016](https://arxiv.org/abs/1605.07277)).
 It traversing the structure of a decision tree classifier to create adversarial examples can be computed without explicit gradients.

 [attack_defence_imagenet.ipynb](attack_defence_imagenet.ipynb) explains the basic workflow of using ART with defences